alexch/codelikethis/public/lessons/oo/oo_design.md

 # Shallow Hierarchies

-OO systems rely on pointers, so it's there's a risk of confusing designs, including:
+OO systems rely on pointers, so there's a risk of confusing designs, including:

   * deep hierarchies
   * parallel hierarchies